Uune: Tutorial

 When there’s a lot going on, the facilitator can slow down the game to give everyone a chance to get in on the action.
 We call this conflict.

 Conflicts are broken up into rounds and turns.
-At the beginning of the round, each PC gets a turn, on which they can take one action.
+At the beginning of the round, each PC gets a turn, on which they can take two actions.
 Once all the PCs have taken their turns, the facilitator will give the NPCs their turns.
 Then, a new round begins.

 — The SRD

 Uune doesn’t mess with a dedicated initiative mechanic, or action points, or hard distance tracking.
-Instead, the PCs go first, each getting one action.
-Then the NPCs go, each getting 1 action.
-This keeps is quick and simple, and means that there’s less turn planning if things change between now and your next turn.
+Instead, the PCs go first, each getting two actions, then the NPCs go just the same.
+This keeps it quick and simple, and means that there’s less turn planning if things change between now and your next turn.

 — The SRD